junxit/us-congress-bills-110/bill.md

 - **(4)** by amending subsection (h) to read as follows:
   > - **(h)** *Limited English Proficient Children*
-  >   - **(1)** *Study* Not later than 1 year after the date of enactment of the Improving Head Start Act of 2007, the Secretary shall conduct a study on the status of limited English proficient children and their families in participating Head Start programs and Early Head Start programs.
+  >   - **(1)** *Study* Not later than 1 year after the date of enactment of the Improving Head Start Act of 2007, the Secretary shall conduct a study on the status of limited English proficient children and their families participating Head Start programs and Early Head Start programs.
   >   - **(2)** *Report* The Secretary shall prepare and submit to Congress, not later than September 2008, a report containing the results of such study, including information on—
   >     - **(A)**
   >       - **(i)** the demographics of limited English proficient children less than 5 years of age and the geographical distribution of such children; and